Skip to content

 hard creative turn, mixed media art, creation takes energy, focal point in abstract art

-So now you’re getting the idea of where this “Crazy Time Experiment” might go.
-This is quite a departure from colorful blocks spelling out “Crazy Time” on a black and white background.
+This is quite a departure from colorful blocks spelling out words on a black and white background.

 However, I liked this square block so much I thought I might do something else with them.

-Unfortunately, I think my artwork looks much better in real life.
-I hope you can see the layers and contrast that I’m going for here.
+Unfortunately, pictures don’t always capture the detail in art.
+So, I hope you can see the layers and contrast that I’m going for here.
 I’ve included a few more pics below…

 Other posts you might like…